 My real estate professional wants to put up a real estate sign.
 Can she do that?

 In order for a real estate sign to be visible, real estate professionals often want to place it on the condominium’s common property.
-However, some condominiums prohibit real estate signs (i.e. for sale signs, for rent signs).
-Other condominiums allow signs to be posted with permission, while others specify exactly where such signs may be posted.
+However, some condominiums prohibit real estate signs (for example, for sale signs, for rent signs).
+Other condominiums allow you to post signs with permission, while others specify exactly where you may post such signs.
 Check your condo bylaws or rules.
-You can also ask the management company if real estate signs are allowed.
-If your condo is self-managed, check with your condo board.
+You can also ask the management company.
+For self-managed condos, check with your condo board.

 My real estate professional wants to install a key box so people can see my unit while I’m out.
 Can he do that?

 In order for a key box to be visible and easy to access, real estate professionals often want to place it on the condominium’s common property.
-However, some condominiums prohibit key boxes, while others specify exactly where they may be installed.
+However, some condominiums prohibit key boxes, while others specify exactly where to install them.
 Check your condo bylaws or rules.
-You can also ask the management company if key boxes are allowed.
-If your condo is self-managed, check with your condo board.
+You can also ask the management company.
+For self-managed condos, check with your condo board.

 Thank you to the Real Estate Council of Alberta for allowing portions of their Fundamentals of Real Estate course manual to be adapted for use in this section.